-One of the most popular and largest festivals takes place in downtown Sendai, Miyagi from 6 – 8 August each year.
+One of the largest festivals takes place in downtown Sendai, Miyagi from 6 – 8 August each year.
 It kicks off on the evening of the 5 August with a spectacular fireworks display on the banks of the Hirosegawa River, followed by 3 days of festival fun.
-Another highlight is walking through the shopping centres, which are decked out with thousands of streamers, giving the impression of walking through a forest of colour.
-On the last day they’re taken down for people to take home with them – definitely a souvenir worth having.
+Shopping centres are decked out with thousands of streamers, giving the impression of walking through a forest of colour.

-Taking place at the beginning of August, the Asagaya Tanabata festival in Tokyo is another busy summer event worth visiting.
-As well as the usual Japanese matsuri festivities, the Asagaya event features colourful, larger than life mâché creations which decorate the 700 metre long shopping mall and nearby streets.
-What makes them particularly special is that they’re made by local children, who craft their favourite animals, anime and Disney characters for others to enjoy.
+The Asagaya Tanabata festival in Tokyo is another busy summer event worth visiting.
+As well as the usual Japanese matsuri festivities, this event features colourful, larger than life mâché creations which decorate the 700 metre long shopping mall and nearby streets.
+Local children craft their favourite animals, anime and Disney characters for others to enjoy.

 Tuck Into Tasty Festival Food

-If you’re not in Japan this summer fear not, as there’s plenty of recipes you can prepare at home to get yourselves in the mood for matsuri.
-Take the heat off by making a bowl of chilled summer somen noodles.
-Or if you have kids at home then these kawaii character noodles are a fun alternative, and healthy too.
-If you fancy something even more refreshing, then shaved ice with syrup (a sort of Japanese snow cone) is definitely the dish for you.
+If you fancy something even more refreshing, then shaved ice with syrup is definitely the dish for you.
 Known as kakigori in Japan it’s a popular festival treat that’s much needed in the heat and humidity of Japanese summer time.